yuanzi2/MMSeekR/README.md

 ```

 #### How to call PMDs
-Check the runPMDs help and you can test the examples.
+Check the runMultiModel help and you can test the examples.
 ```
 library("MMSeekR")
-?runPMDs
+?runMultiModel
 ```